 - Dry Rub Air Fryer Chicken Wings

 - Easy Air Fryer Chicken Legs

 - Air Fryer Frozen Onion Rings

 You can serve it on the side, in a small bowl, or get your drizzle on.
-Served with chicken, you will be licking your fingers clean!
+Served with chicken wings as a dipping sauce you will be licking your fingers clean!

 In the photo below you can see the partnership of this sauce with the Air Fryer Beef Kabobs, it's a heaven sent match that works.

 With a match like the above, you get the benefit of savory, garlic sauces to marinate chicken or fish as well as smooth subtle creaminess for edible delight!